Proprietors: Kammath & Kammath: Production

 Mammootty was chosen to play a prominent character.
 The character of his brother in the film was originally chosen as Jayaram but schedule conflicts led Dileep to replace him.
 Kunchacko Boban had been approached for guest role of Income tax officer, but he opted out, again due to schedule conflicts and he was replaced by Narain.
 Dhanush was chosen to play a cameo as a filmstar who comes to Kerala to inaugurate the restaurant.

-Most of the scenes from the film were shot in Cochin.
+Most of the scenes from the film were shot in Kochi.